 Why are your artworks unframed?

-Amanda Palmer (yes, she is highly problematic and I still want to acknowledge where I acquired this concept) writes in her book "The Art of Asking" about the inherent trust and vulnerability that happens between a performer and their audience.
+Amanda Palmer writes in her book "The Art of Asking" about the inherent trust and vulnerability that happens between a performer and their audience.
 Leaving the artwork unframed asks the viewers to consider their role in protection.
 This question of trust and protection is amplified as the work frequently references environmental catastrophes or delicate relationships.
+(Please note I do not agree with Palmer ideologically and find it important to credit idea sources).

 Maintaining a monochromatic color palette allows the work to construct a meditative space in a specific way.
 The viewer is able to infer and impose other expansive interpretations as a result of this constraint.